-On this external REFIN configuration, applying a stabilized DC external reference to SS/REFIN pin before EN high signal is recommended.
-During the internal power-on delay, the external reference should be capable to hold the SS/REFIN pin equal to or higher than 89% of V{INTREF} , so that the device can correctly detect the external reference and choose the right thresholds for Power Good, V{OUT} OVP and V{OUT} UVP.
-After Power Good status transits from low to high, the external reference can be set in a range of 0.5-V to 1.2-V. To overdrive SS/REFIN pin during nominal operation, the external reference has to be able to sink more than 36-μA current if the external reference is lower than the internal V{INTREF} , or source more than 12-μA current if the external reference through a resistor divider, the resistance of the divider should be low enough to provide the sinking, or sourcing current capability.
+On this external REFIN configuration, applying a stabilized DC external reference to the SS/REFIN pin before EN high signal is recommended.
+During the internal power-on delay, the external reference should be capable of holding the SS/REFIN pin equal to or higher than 89% of V{INTREF}, so that the device can correctly detect the external reference and choose the right thresholds for power good, V{OUT} OVP, and V{OUT} UVP.
+After the power good status transits from low to high, the external reference can be set in a range of 0.5 V to 1.2 V. To overdrive the SS/REFIN pin during nominal operation, the external reference has to be able to sink more than 36-μA current if the external reference is lower than the internal V{INTREF}, or source more than 12-μA current if the external reference is higher than the internal V{INTREF}.
+When driving the SS/REFIN pin by an external reference through a resistor divider, the resistance of the divider should be low enough to provide the sinking, or sourcing current capability.

-The configuration of, applying EN high signal first, then applying an external ramp on the SS/REFIN pin as a tracking reference can be achieved, as long as design considerations for Power Good, V{OUT} OVP and V{OUT} UVP have been taken.
+The configuration of applying EN high signal first, then applying an external ramp on the SS/REFIN pin as a tracking reference can be achieved, as long as design considerations for power good, V{OUT} OVP, and V{OUT} UVP have been taken.
 Please contact Texas Instruments for detailed information about this configuration.

-If the external voltage source must transition up and down between any two voltage levels, the slew rate must be no more than $1-mV/\mu s$.
+If the external voltage source must transition up and down between any two voltage levels, the slew rate must be no more than 1 mV/ μ s.